EficazProductClassifier/app/README.md

 # Eficaz Product Classifier - API.

-A ReactJS application utillizing Bootstrap framework with CRUD implementation for the [Eficaz Product Classifier API](https://github.com/EficazProductClassifier/api).
+A ReactJS application utilizing Bootstrap framework with CRUD implementation for the [Eficaz Product Classifier API](https://github.com/EficazProductClassifier/api).

 # Installation
 Install the dependencies of the project with: